 Wagner 22 at the Leipzig Opera

-Opera Festival Wagner 22
+The Wagner 22 programme

 Richard Wagner at Leipzig Opera

 The grand première of Richard Wagner's "Götterdämmerung" at Leipzig Opera House in 2016 marked the return of the Ring cycle into the opera repertoire of Wagner's birthplace for the first time in more than 40 years.
-Opera lovers can look forward to all four parts of the"Ring des Nibelungen" at the Wagner Festival from 1 to 5 May 2019, from 15 to 19 January and from 20 to 24 May 2020.
+Opera lovers can look forward in April and May 2021 to the complete "Ring of the Nibelung", which consists of four parts in total.